 Here are a few major wedding cake don’ts.

 Don’t try to make everyone else happy

 This cake may be feeding all of your guests, but it’s designed to please two people in particular: you and your partner.
-When choosing flavours and designs, don’t focus on how much everyone else will enjoy it - pay attention to yourselves!
-If your guests aren’t head-over-heels for it, NBD, they’ll skip dessert or choose something else from your spread.
+When choosing wedding cake flavours and designs, don’t focus on how much everyone else will enjoy it - pay attention to yourselves!
+If your guests aren’t head-over-heels for it, NBD, they’ll skip dessert or choose something else from your wedding dessert table.